 Cases of fraud attract sentences as lengthy as the time that the cases can run for.
 These cases are complex and specialist, and the evidence will generally relate to computer files and money transferred to hidden bank accounts under the defendant’s name or a pseudonym.
 It is essential the chosen lawyer has a financial understanding, a knowledge of computers, and has a proven record of success with such cases.
 The role of an accountant may be a completely different occupation, but the lawyer will need to put themselves in the shoes of an accountant to work out how best to help their client.

 Lawyers who deal in driving or motoring offences are sometimes called DUI (Driving Under the Influence) lawyers.
 DUI is misdemeanor with tough penalties when linked to harm or loss of life as a result of a drunk motorist’s inability to control a vehicle.
 The evidence will be from a breathalyzer reading, urine test, and the level of alcohol recorded as showing in the blood soon after the offence was committed.
 It may be for the defence lawyer to prove that the blood sample was contaminated or not pertaining to the accused.
 Or perhaps that police procedures had not been followed in stopping the defendant, for what might have been a routine check-up which found them out.
-Failing that, and where no injury resulted from the episode of drink driving, mitigating circumstances can be played on, such as how important the vehicle is to the client’s work.
-The creative mind of the defence lawyer and his knowledge of past cases, as with all cases, is paramount in proving innocence or in building a case of mitigation.
+Failing that, and where no injury resulted from the episode of drunk driving, mitigating circumstances can be played on, such as how important the vehicle is to the client’s work.
+The creative mind of the defense lawyer and his knowledge of past cases, as with all cases, is paramount in proving innocence or in building a case of mitigation.

-In the United Kingdom, at the time of writing, the alcohol limit for driving is 35 micrograms per 100 millilitres of breath, 107 milligrams per 100 millilitres of urine, or 80 milligrams per 100 millilitres of blood.
+In several countries, the alcohol limit for driving is 35 micrograms per 100 milliliters of breath, 107 milligrams per 100 milliliters of urine, or 80 milligrams per 100 milliliters of blood.